Jaishankar visits Israel's Ovda Airbase to meet IAF contingent taking part in biennial Blue Flag exercise | Law-Order

 Jaishankar visits Israel's Ovda Airbase to meet IAF contingent taking part in biennial Blue Flag exercise

-They are the latest updated technological version of the French aircraft, equipped with advanced avionics and weapons systems.The US, UK, Germany, France, Italy, Greece and Israel are the other nations participating in the exercises, which will for the first time see the participation of F-35 aircraft.India had also participated in this biennial event in 2017 with the focus then on boosting special operations capabilities, including search and rescue operations under different conditions and cross border counter-terrorist operations.A 45-member Indian contingent, including 16 Garud commandos, had then participated in the exercises.
+They are the latest updated technological version of the French aircraft, equipped with advanced avionics and weapons systems.The US, UK, Germany, France, Italy, Greece and Israel are the other nations participating in the exercises, which will for the first time see the participation of F-35 aircraft.Earlier, Jaishankar also met with the Knesset Israeli Parliament - Speaker Mickey Levy.

 - Country: